itsee-birmingham/standalone_collation_editor/README.md

 **There is a default in the core code which is explained below**

 This function can be used to override the default export function in the collation editor core code.
 The default will probably be good enough for many use cases as it generates the file download based on the settings specified in the ```exporterSettings``` variable in the services file.
 It can be useful to override the function if a CSRF token is required by the platform to download the output or to control other aspects of the export.
+If this function is not provided and the default code used then the ```apparatusServiceUrl``` variable must be set so that the default code can find the python service.

 The function has an optional success callback argument which should be run when the function is complete.